ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

             var apiInstance = new ReportsApi();
             var startDate = 2013-10-20T19:20:30+01:00;  // DateTime? | The start date for the date range.
 Report data in the response is after this date var endDate = 2013-10-20T19:20:30+01:00;  // DateTime? | The end date for the date range.
-Report data in the response is before this date var skip = 56;  // int? | Skip this many items var take = 56;  // int? | Take this many items var userIds = userIds_example;  // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
-If you want all, send a blank string. var keywords = keywords_example;  // string | Search the transcripts by keyword(s) var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+Report data in the response is before this date var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token var skip = 56;  // int? | Skip this many items (optional) var take = 56;  // int? | Take this many items (optional) var userIds = userIds_example;  // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
+If you want all, send a blank string. (optional) var keywords = keywords_example;  // string | Search the transcripts by keyword(s) (optional)

             try
             {
                 // Reports on Organisation transcripts (When an audio file is attached, it will be automatically transcribed, these are the transcriptions)    Requires the 'ReportAdmin' permission.
-                CSApiResponseForPaginatedListOrgReportTranscript result = apiInstance.ReportsGetOrganisationTranscripts(startDate, endDate, skip, take, userIds, keywords, xChronosheetsAuth);
+                CSApiResponseForPaginatedListOrgReportTranscript result = apiInstance.ReportsGetOrganisationTranscripts(startDate, endDate, xChronosheetsAuth, skip, take, userIds, keywords);
                 Debug.WriteLine(result);
             }
             catch (Exception e)